prideout/camera_demo/README.md

 - scrolling moves fwd / backwd along the view axes, and does not affect the rotation center
 - dragging both buttons "strafes"; this translates the rotation center as well

+- can you replace frame::target with frame::travel_direction?  seems less redundant.

 - interpolate_frame for orbit mode
 - refactor magic numbers 100.0 into property: orbit_speed[2]